-The total amount of death benefit available will be based on the qualifying illness on a per policy basis.
-When you apply for coverage, if the policy is issued with the Critical Illness endorsement and the Chronic and Terminal Illness endorsement, the lifetime policy maximum will be \$2,000,000.
-If the policy is issued with the Chronic and Terminal Illness endorsement only, the lifetime policy maximum will be \$2,000,000.
-If the policy is issued with the Terminal Illness endorsement only, the lifetime policy maximum will be \$1,000,000.
+The total face amount will be based on the qualifying illness on a per policy basis.
+When you apply for coverage, if the policy is issued with the Chronic and Terminal Illness endorsement only, the lifetime policy maximum will be \$2,000,000.
+If the policy is issued with the Terminal Illness endorsement, the lifetime policy maximum will be \$1,000,000.
 The lifetime policy maximum is the total acceleration of death benefit from multiple claims.

-The death benefit will be reduced by the amount of the death benefit accelerated.
+The face amount will be reduced by the amount of the death benefit accelerated.
 Since benefits are paid prior to death, a discount will be applied to the death benefit accelerated.
 As a result, the actual amount received will be less than the amount of the death benefit accelerated.